thibs-sigma/CollaborativeBaxter/README.md

 - Inspection task
 - Moving from one target to another one

-For documentation, and instructions on how to install and use this package, check our [wiki](https://github.com/thibs-sigma/CollaborativeBaxter/wiki).
+For documentation, and instructions on how to install and use this package, check the [wiki](https://github.com/thibs-sigma/CollaborativeBaxter/wiki).

+The main installation and running steps are described here.

 ## Dependencies (to be installed separately, before compiling the project)